menu icon

 APPLE CRANBERRY HOMEMADE JAM

-• Peel and dice the Granny smith apple.
-Zest and juice 1 lemon into 2 bowls and set aside.
+• Peel, core, and dice the Granny Smith apple.
+Zest and juice the lemon into 2 bowls and set it aside.

 COOKIE DOUGH

 • Weigh or measure the sugar into a bowl and set it aside.
-Weigh or measure the flour, baking powder, and salt, running a whisk to blend.
-In a stand or handheld mixer, cream the butter and the cream cheese on medium speed for about 2 minutes.
-Add the sugar and blend for another two minutes on medium speed.
-I scrape down the sides and across the bottom and mix for another 30 seconds.
-Add the vanilla extract and apple juice.
-Add one egg at a time until incorporated.
-Turn the mixer down to low and slowly add the flour mixture.
+Weigh or measure the flour, baking powder, and salt, then run a whisk through to blend.
+In a stand or handheld mixer, mix the butter and cream cheese together on medium speed for about 1 minute.
+Add the sugar and blend for another 3 minutes on medium speed.
+Scrape down the sides and across the bottom, then mix for another 30 seconds.
+Add the vanilla extract and apple juice along with one egg.
+Mix thoroughly before adding the second egg.
+Turn the mixer down to low and add the flour mixture about a third at a time.

-• On a floured pastry sheet, transfer the cookie dough and mix by hand to ensure all the cookie dough ingredients are incorporated.
-The dough will be tacky, so add flour if needed to shape the dough.
-Divide in half, and shape each half into a rectangle.
+• On a floured pastry sheet, transfer the cookie dough and mix it by hand to make sure all the ingredients are incorporated.
+The dough will be tacky, so add a little flour if needed to shape it.
+Divide the dough in half and shape each half into a rectangle.
 Wrap each rectangle in plastic wrap and refrigerate for at least 2 hours.

 • Place one of the wrapped cookie dough rectangles onto a well-floured pastry sheet.
-It helps if you have something under your rolled-out dough so that after you add the filling, you can roll it into a log shape.
-Rolling the cookie dough on something other than your countertop would be best.
-Take your Apple Cranberry Homemade Jam and spread it onto the rolled-out cookie dough.
+If you do not have a pastry mat, use a piece of parchment paper.
+You will need to be able to lift the pastry mat on one side to help with rolling the log.
+Take your apple cranberry homemade jam and spread it over the rolled-out dough.
 I take a handful of chopped walnuts and sprinkle them on top of the jam.

-• Start rolling and lifting the pastry sheet to help it roll until you get to the end.
-Next, I tear off a piece of plastic wrap and put it under the edge of the log so that I can roll the log onto the wrap.
-Then I finish wrapping the log and shape it a little better.
-I have two paper towel center tubes that I have cut in half length-wise.
-I put two halves together and put a log on them.
-Since there are 2 logs, I needed two center paper towel tubes.
-Set the logs on a pan and put them into the refrigerator overnight.
+• Start rolling the dough and lift the pastry sheet to help it along until you reach the end.
+Next, tear off a piece of plastic wrap and slide it under the edge of the log so you can roll the log right onto the wrap.
+Finish wrapping the log and shape it a little if needed.
+Lay the roll in a baguette pan (mine has 3 sections for baguette bread).
+Place the baguette pan with the logs in the refrigerator overnight.

-• Preheat your oven to 350° and line your cookie sheet pans with parchment paper.
-Take one of the cookie logs out of the refrigerator and slice it into about ½ inch slices.
-Line the cookies about 2" apart (I get 12 to a pan) and bake for 13 - 15 minutes.
-You don't want any shiny dough on the top.
-Take them out of the oven, leaving them on the pan for 2-4 minutes before moving them to a cooling rack.
+• Preheat your oven to 350°F (175°C or 180°C) and line your cookie sheet pans with parchment paper.
+Take one of the cookie logs out of the refrigerator and slice it into ½-inch slices.
+Line the cookies about 2 inches apart (I get 12 to a pan) and bake for 13 to 15 minutes.
+You do not want any shiny dough on top.
+Take them out of the oven and leave them on the pan for 1 to 2 minutes before moving them to a cooling rack.

 Notes